MarsToGotlibre/SynchroSkateCalc/README.md

 # SynchroSkateCalc
 A JavaScript calculator for Synchronized skating based on ISU rules.
 This Repo is a fork from [SkateCalc](https://github.com/hjjerrychen/skatecalc).
-The UI Is an adaptiation from this from the [Figure Skating Score](https://github.com/benzousilvia/Figure-Skating-Score).
+The UI Is an adaptiation from the [Figure Skating Score](https://github.com/benzousilvia/Figure-Skating-Score) UI.

 ## Objectives
 This project aims to: